 Step 9: Edit Action

-To complete the views, here is the edit.html.erb which combines the attachment adding functionality of new with the attachment list of show.
+To complete the views, here is the edit.html.erb

 <h1>Editing task</h1>